caiomcg/PlayingCards/README.md

 ## Notes on business rules

-For the Create Deck Route, the cards passed as a query parameter are not sorted, int other words, they keep the order of the cards as sent through the request.
+For the Create Deck Route, the cards passed as a query parameter are not sorted, in other words, they keep the order of the cards as sent through the request. e.g.: for /decks?cards=AS,KD,XC the cards will be maintained as is, AS, KD, XC.

 For the entire project, 10 of any suit is written as 'X'. e.g.: XS, 10 of spades

+The project does not use a relational/non relational database, instead I have decided to use a slice to store my decks.
+I am aware this is not ACID compliant and assume this will not be a problem for this project.

 ## Routes